ddickstein/qf-delete.nvim/README.md

-Simple plugin that lets the `d` operator delete quickfix entries and `u` / `<C-r>` to undo and redo those deletions.
+Simple plugin that lets the `d` operator delete quickfix entries and `u` / `<C-r>` undo and redo those deletions.
 Undos are tracked linearly rather than in a tree.
 They are also tracked outside the quickfix lists, so each list has its own history (meaning `:colder` or `:cnewer` will move you to a different list, with its own history).